ananggunawan/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Nelson Bighetti is a regional development planner at the Ministry of National Development Planning Republic of Indonesia (BAPPENAS).
+Anang Budi Gunawan is a regional development planner at the Ministry of National Development Planning Republic of Indonesia (BAPPENAS).
 Currently studying for doctoral program at the Graduate School of International Development, Nagoya University.
 Interested in Economics particularly in the area of Development Economics, Regional Economics, and Spatial Analysis.